AppalachiaInteractive/com.appalachia.legal/causes/Causes.md

 # The Causes We Support

-> You often say, “I would give, but only to the deserving.”
->
->The trees in your orchard say not so, nor the flocks in your pasture.
->
->They give that they may live, for to withhold is to perish.
+> The trees in your orchard give that they may live, for to withhold is to perish.
 >
 >Surely he who is worthy to receive his days and his nights, is worthy of all else from you.
 >